-- Student Access Code: purchase at the bookstore or on the Mastering Physics website

-- Student ID: your 8-digit Cal student ID

-- Course ID: F2014PHYSICS7A

-- UC Berkeley Zip Code: 94720
+- Student Access Code: purchase at the bookstore or on the Mastering Physics website - Student ID: your 8-digit Cal student ID - Course ID: BERKELEYSUMMERSESSIONC2015PHYS7A - UC Berkeley Zip Code: 94720

 We strongly encourage you to try logging on to Mastering Physics today!
-If you have any problems logging in, email the Head GSI immediately, include the phrase "Mastering Physics" in the subject.
+If you have any problems logging in, email us immediately, include the phrase "Mastering Physics" in the subject.

 Homework: Physics is a subject learned by doing, and at the level of Physics 7A, this means doing physics problems.
 Working on homework problems is critical to your learning the course material.
 You will have a weekly problem set of approximately 10 problems of varying difficulty, due as listed on the Mastering Physics website.
 Assignments will appear on your Mastering Physics account approximately 7 days before they are due.
-Generally, homework will be due by 11:59PM on Fridays, with possible exceptions when there is a midterm that week.
 The first assignment "Introduction to MasteringPhysics" is not graded, and is really a worksheet on using Mastering Physics.
 The second assignment "Homework 1" is your first real homework set of the semester.

-Masteringphysics purports to be an online physics homework system, and thus by extension it would seem that students should do their homework online, in front of the computer.
+MasteringPhysics purports to be an on-line physics homework system, and thus by extension it would seem that students should do their homework on-line, in front of the computer.
 You are discouraged from doing so.
-Rather, we strongly recommend that every week, after the homework is posted, you print out the homework from the computer, and then you go away from the computer and complete your homework assignment on white paper.
-After you have completed the assignment, go back to the computer, and look to see where a mistake was made.
-Make sure that you got wrong, go back to your written work and look to see where a mistake was made.
+Rather, we strongly recommend that every week, after the homework is posted, you print out the homework from the computer, and then you go away from the computer and complete your homework assignment on blank paper.
+After you have completed the assignment, go back to the computer, and input your answers.
+Then, for those problems that you got wrong, go back to your written work and look to see where a mistake was made.
 Make sure that you write a coherent argument for each problem on your written solutions so that you can check your work.
 After you have completed a homework assignment, save your written solutions, and this way you will have a written record of how you did the homework problems that you can refer to later when studying for exams.

 Late homework will not be accepted.
 We will, however, drop your lowest homework score.
 The lowesthomework drop is designed to cover normal circumstances such as illness, family emergencies, etc. We encourage you to work with your peers on homework and learn from each other.
-However, when you submit an assignment online, you are stating that the solutions that you are presenting are your own, and not copied out of a book or from a friend.
+However, when you submit an assignment on-line, you are stating that the solutions that you are presenting are your own, and not copied out of a book or from a friend.
 You will only learn from doing the problems if in the end you can formulate your own solutions!
 Violation of this policy is considered cheating.

 Note, with Mastering Physics you have six chances to submit each homework part for grading, with a penalty for each submission.
-Hints are available online, but you will receive a little extra credit for not using them.
+Hints are available on-line, but you will receive a little extra credit for not using them.

-Discussion/Laboratory (DL) Sections: DL sections meet twice a week, for two hours, EVERY week.
+Discussion/Laboratory (DL) Sections: DL sections meet four times a week, for two hours, EVERY week.
 Your Lab Section and your Discussion Section meet in different rooms, so check your schedule carefully.
 Bring your 7A Workbook to your DL sections.